Our Top Free Resource

 An outright gift.
 This allows you to benefit our work today and receive a federal income tax charitable deduction if you itemize.

 A gift in your will or living trust.
-You can leave a legacy at Houston Methodist by donating property to us through your will or living trust.
+You can leave a legacy at Houston Methodist by donating property to Houston Methodist through your will or living trust.

 A bargain sale.
 You can sell us your property for less than the fair market value of the item.
 For example, if you sell us an antique for $30,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $20,000 plus the payment from Houston Methodist of $30,000.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by Houston Methodist, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by Houston Methodist, consider making a gift in their name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of Houston Methodist will last forever.